Horseshoe Indianapolis

 The racetrack was previously known as Indiana Downs.
 The casino opened on March 13, 2009, as Indiana Live!
 Casino.
-It was renamed Indiana Grand Casino in June 2012, and rebranded as Indiana Grand Racing & Casino in February 2013.
+It filed for Chapter 11 bankruptcy in 2011 and was renamed Indiana Grand Casino in June 2012, and rebranded as Indiana Grand Racing & Casino in February 2013.
 Centaur Gaming purchased the casino in February 2013.
 Caesars Entertainment acquired it in 2018.
 The Indiana Grand racetrack and casino complex were rebranded to Horseshoe Indianapolis in late January 2022, in line with other properties owned by Caesars.

 Horseshoe Indianapolis offers live Thoroughbred and Quarter Horse racing from April through October.
 The track is affiliated with three OTB parlors around Indiana, in Clarksville, Indianapolis, and New Haven.

 Horseshoe Indianapolis is the home of the Indiana Derby.

 Labor relations

 In October 2025, more than 200 dealers and dual rates (workers who divide their time between dealing and supervising) went on strike at Horseshoe Indianapolis, seeking union recognition with the International Brotherhood of Teamsters Local 135.
+In December 2025, the two-month strike came to an end after the dealers and dual rates successfully unionized with the Teamsters Local 135, which already represented slot attendants at Horseshoe Indianapolis.